SPEAK VISUALLY Receive practical tips on how to

 The most common ways to do that research are to study Google Analytics, Facebook Analytics, and go through users’ social media profiles.

 Also, you can use a VPN suitable for torrenting to browse the web or social media from your audience’s locations and conduct personal interviews with people who have already made a purchase from you.
+Check out a few good VPN reviews to find the best one.
+Luckily, they are very easy to set up.

 Since we’re delving into visual content, you may also want to inspect what kind of media does your audience.
 Do they enjoy memes, pages that post interesting facts about the world, long reads, or something else?